microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 #### DXIL Metadata

-A new entry-point metadata field is added to communicate the group shared memory usage to the runtime:
+A new entry-point metadata field is added to communicate the `GroupSharedLimit` attribute value to the runtime:

-* **`kDxilGroupSharedUsageTag`** (constant id TBD): An i32 metadata node storing the group shared memory usage in bytes.
+* **`kDxilGroupSharedLimitTag`** (constant id TBD): An optional i32 metadata node storing the declared limit in bytes.
-  - This metadata contains the computed static group shared memory usage of the shader.
+  - If the `GroupSharedLimit` attribute is present, this metadata contains the declared byte limit.
-  - This value is always present and represents the total bytes of group shared memory used by the shader.
+  - If the attribute is absent, this metadata is omitted (or contains a value of 0 to indicate no explicit limit was declared).

 #### PSV0 (Pipeline State Validation) Metadata